niXman/any/README.md

 variant
 =======

-extended variant implementation for C++11
+extended generic container for single values of different value types for C++11